emmawalshdev/The-Book-bar/testing.md

         - Title
         - Summary
         - Star rating
-    - An average star rating is updated with every review upload (upload load of the book page).
+    - An average star rating is updated with every review upload (upload load of the Book page).
 With this aggregation, the user can quickly see what others thought of the book.

 9. I want to be able to edit and delete reviews that I have added, in case an error has been made.
     - An Edit button is displayed behind a review card for the user who has uploaded the review.
 This is also displayed for the 'admin' user.